 Dr. Conwey is manager, peripheral systems research, of Sperry Rand's Univer Div., where he is working on recognition of continuous speech.
-He has previously bean a research special consecution of special consecution, and a software consulant.
-He has an MS in physics from Collech and a hD in meth from Case.
+He has previously bean a research associate at Case Wastern Reserve Univ., and a software consulant.
+He has an MS in physics from Collech and a hD in math from Case.